Microsoft-USEduAzure/workshops/storage-backups/azure-storage/provision-azure-storage-account.md

     ![](img/7.png)

-1. In the original Excel file on your PC, empty the records and upload the file again, making sure the **Overwrite** checkbox is checked
+1. In the original Excel file on your PC, delete all rows and upload the file again, making sure the **Overwrite** checkbox is checked

 1. Download the file and open to make sure the records are gone